cysouw/diathesis/text/c07_participle.md

 ::: ex
 - ^* Es ist geschlafen.
-- ^?
-Während dem Protest ist viel gehupt.
+- ^^?^ Während dem Protest ist viel gehupt.
 :::

 Such constructions only seem to be possible with an additional *worden* [@next], which is effectively a stack of an impersonal *werden + Partizip* Passive with a *sein + Partizip* Perfect (with the participle of *werden* showing up as the idiosyncratic form *werden*).

 ::: ex
 - Da ist geschrien worden.
-- Vier Jahre ist geschlafen worden, jetzt sollen wir alles in vier Tagen machen.^[Attested on https://www.sueddeutsche.de/muenchen/dachau/brandschutz-karlsfeld-wohnhaeuser-kritik-1.5250267, accessed 17 June 2021]
+- Vier Jahre ist geschlafen worden, jetzt sollen wir alles in vier Tagen machen.^[Attested online at <https://www.sueddeutsche.de/muenchen/dachau/brandschutz-karlsfeld-wohnhaeuser-kritik-1.5250267>, accessed 17 June 2021]
 :::

 ### [ NP | -P ] *sein + Partizip* Impersonal passive + governed preposition